Try an Example

 How It Works

-This tool analyzes Sanskrit text based on the principles of Chandas (prosody).
+This tool analyzes Sanskrit text based on a formal phonological pipeline and declarative meter grammars.

 - Otherwise, it is Laghu (L).